eminarican/safetypes/README.md

 # safetypes
-Rust like result and option implementation for golfing
+Rust like result and option implementation for golang